 Enriching lives through inspiring experiences

-Service Focused — We provide our constituencies and partners with a consistently high level of support, access, and opportunities ensuring the greatest possible inclusiveness, diversity, and enrichment for those we serve.
+Service — We provide our constituencies and partners with a high level of support, responsiveness, access, and diverse opportunities.

-Committed Stewardship — We ensure fiscal health, sustain superior facilities, create self-sustaining systems, and support the reduction of our environmental footprint through our business model, practices, and policies.
+Stewardship — We seek to ensure fiscal health, superior facilities, sustainability, vibrant relationships with our communities, and the reduction of our environmental footprint.

 Under the inspired leadership of Albert W. Christ-Janer, first director (1956–1958) of Penn State's School of the Arts, the Center for the Performing Arts began as the Artists Series in September 1957.
 With a grant from the Penn State Board of Trustees and with the enthusiastic support of students, faculty, and administration, an appointed committee (including individuals from various disciplines) initiated the series as an extension of the education program.

 Nina Brown, the first director (1957–1985) of the Artists Series, saw that the program's mission strived to enrich the lives of students and community members with programs for both the novice and the knowledgeable.
 Those programs included everything from traditional to experimental and fledgling to famous.